Home

 • Builds a stronger bond between you and your dog

-• Most importantly, it’s fun for both you and your dog
+• Most importantly, it’s fun for both you and your pup

 You don’t have to spend a lot of money on agility training.
 Recreational training has all the advantages of competitions and you can find relatively inexpensive agility training starter kits for the backyard agility course for dogs.
 You can even make your own.

-Want to see an example of the Coton de Tulear in action?
-Watch these Cotons having a blast in their backyard.
+Want to see an example of this agility training in action?
+Watch these pups having a blast in their backyard.
 Amazing!
-I just know Luc could do this - he’s soooooo fast (especially when chasing ducks)
+I just know Luc could do this - he’s soooooo fast (especially when chasing ducks).

 Just starting out? check out these dog agility books for more information.